monarch-initiative/gpsea/docs/user-guide/predicates.rst

 Predicates
 ==========

-Genophenocorr uses predicates to test if variant, patient, or any tested item meets a condition.
+GPSEA uses predicates to test if variant, patient, or any tested item meets a condition.
 Based on the test results, the items are assigned into groups.

-As described in the :class:`~genophenocorr.analysis.predicate.PolyPredicate` API, the groups must be *exclusive* - the item can be assigned with one and only one group, and *exhaustive* - the groups must cover all possible scenarios.
+As described in the :class:`~gpsea.analysis.predicate.PolyPredicate` API, the groups must be *exclusive* - the item can be assigned with one and only one group, and *exhaustive* - the groups must cover all possible scenarios.